cbsd/cbsd.io/docs/tutorials/bhyve/bhyve-isc-dhcpd.md

 #!/bin/sh
 # Helper for integration CBSD/bhyve and isc-dhcpd
 # We assume bhyve have correct 'ip4_addr' settings
-# To add dhcpf.conf extra-config (e.g. bootp-related) for
+# To add dhcpd.conf extra-config (e.g. bootp-related) for
 #    hosts ${jname} {  ..  }
 #    please use file in ${jailsysdir}/${jname}/dhcpd_extra.conf
 #    << all content from this file will be dropped to { } block